 Fay Edwards began the MA in Sustainable Urbanism in September 2015.
-Almost a year down the line, she discusses future plans, programme highlights, and why she’s passionate about the future of urban spaces:
+She tells us about the programme highlights and why she’s excited about the future of urban spaces.